Refinable modeling for unbinned SMEFT analyses: Simulation for inference

-This pdf jointly depends on latent and observable features~\cite{Brehmer:2018kdj}.
-In ratios, the various conditional factors\footnote{The factor $p(\bx|\bz_{\textrm{reco}})$ could also be conditional on nuisance parameters related to uncertainties in analysis-dependent parameters that may be involved when computing $\bx$ from $\bz_{\textrm{reco}}$.
-This extension is straightforward. } can partially or entirely cancel, enabling efficient generation of synthetic data sets that, in turn, facilitate the training of ML surrogates~\cite{Brehmer:2019xox}.
+This pdf depends on both latent and observable features~\cite{Brehmer:2018kdj}.
+In ratios, the conditional factors\footnote{The factor $p(\bx|\bz_{\textrm{reco}})$ could also be conditional on nuisance parameters related to uncertainties in analysis-dependent parameters that may be involved when computing $\bx$ from $\bz_{\textrm{reco}}$.
+This extension is straightforward. } can partially or entirely cancel, enabling efficient generation of synthetic data sets for trainng ML surrogates~\cite{Brehmer:2019xox}.